 - Detect the onset of seizures for a person with epilepsy.

-Where are service animals allowed?
+Where are they allowed?

-Service animals can go anywhere the general public can go:
+Anywhere the general public can go:

 - Food establishments (including buffets).